LanTran2006/crud-blog/README.md

-# Blog Frontend with React
+# Blog Project

 ## **Overview**
-This project is a React-based frontend for interacting with a Blog API.
+This project is a basic website for interacting with a Blog API.
 It allows users to create, view, edit, and delete blogs, with support for pagination and detailed blog views.

 ---